sagemath/trac_to_gh/Issue 3374.md

 # Issue 3374: some symbolic values cannot be printed [new symbolics]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3374

 Original creator: cwitty